 In connection with his appointment as Chief Executive Officer, the Company entered into an executive employment agreement with Barry Quart, Pharm.D. on May 1, 2013 ("Quart Agreement").
 Certain provisions of the Quart Agreement were amended by the Compensation Committee in April 2015.
-The Quart Agreement initially provided Dr. Quart with a base salary of \$525,000 annually, which was raised to \$540,750 annually for 2014, to \$551,565 annually for 2015, to \$579,143 annually for 2016, to \$596,518 annually for 2017, to \$614,414 annually for 2018, to \$638,991 annually for 2019, to \$651,770 annually for 2020, to \$700,000 annually for 2021, and to \$736,000 annually for 2022.
+The Quart Agreement initially provided Dr. Quart with an annual base salary of \$525,000, which was raised each subsequent year incrementally to \$758,080 annually for 2023.
 Dr. Quart was also initially eligible for an annual target cash incentive bonus in an amount equal to 55% of his base salary, which was increased to 60% of his base salary effective beginning with the 2016 annual cash incentive bonus and increased to 70% of his base salary effective beginning with the 2020 annual cash incentive bonus.